gainwell-ohio/spbm/docs/UPDL/BloodFCT_Agents/oral_anticoagulants.md

 # Blood Formation, Coagulation, and Thrombosis Agents: Oral Anticoagulants

-## INDICATION AND LENGTH OF AUTHORIZATION
+## Indication And Length Of Authorization

 Requested medication must be used for an approved FDA indication and duration

-## PRIOR AUTHORIZATION CRITERIA
+## Prior Authorization Criteria

 1. Is there any reason the patient cannot be changed to a medication not requiring prior approval?